Anti-Black Racism and Black Inclusion

 Carleton joins the global community in recognizing the United Nations (UN) International Decade for People of African Descent.

-This is a listserve for Carleton University faculty, librarians, and administrative staff who identify as Black.
-This list is where you will receive updates from the university committee addressing Black inclusion and anti-Black racism.
-We’re excited to share with you resources, updates and new initiatives that are helping us build a campus that embraces diversity and empowers all members of the Carleton community.
+This list is intended for Carleton faculty, librarians and administrative staff who identify as Black.
+Members will receive updates from the university committee dedicated to advancing Black inclusion and addressing anti-Black racism.
+We’re excited to share resources, news and initiatives that support our commitment to fostering a diverse, inclusive campus where every member of the Carleton community feels empowered and valued.

 Faculty Advisors, Anti-Black Racism and Black Inclusion